Guiomar Maristany

 Guiomar Maristany Zuleta de Reales (born 19 February 1999) is a Spanish tennis player.

-Maristany has a career-high WTA singles ranking of world No. 296, achieved on 18 July 2022.
+She has a career-high WTA singles ranking of world No. 173, achieved on 9 June 2025.
 On 30 January 2023, she peaked at No. 287 in the WTA doubles rankings.
-She has won six singles and four doubles titles on the ITF Women's Circuit.
+She has won eight titles in singles and six in doubles on the ITF Women's Circuit.

 Career

 In August 2018, she played the final of the $25k tournament in Las Palmas, Spain where she lost to Başak Eraydın.

 In March 2022, Maristany became the champion in Palma Nova, Spain by defeating Argentine Solana Sierra.
 In May, she won her fifth career singles title by defeating compatriot Jéssica Bouzas Maneiro in the final.
 She played a $25k final in Madrid in June.

-At the end of June, she won gold medals in singles and doubles at the Mediterranean Games in Oran, Algeria.
-She defeated in the finals Italian Nuria Brancaccio in singles, and, alongside Jéssica Bouzas Maneiro, Maltese Francesca Curmi and Elaine Genovese.
+At the end of June 2022, she won gold medals in singles and doubles at the Mediterranean Games in Oran, Algeria.
+In the finals, she defeated Italian Nuria Brancaccio in singles, and, alongside Jéssica Bouzas Maneiro, Maltese Francesca Curmi and Elaine Genovese.

+Maristany gained entry into the WTA 125 2023 Open Internacional de Valencia as a lucky loser, defeating Alena Fomina-Klotz to reach the second round, where she lost to Marina Bassols Ribera.